Grupos de autodefensa comunitaria: History

 When the criminal groups known as Los Zetas took over the streets of Michoacán from the previously dominant criminal groups in this state, a local criminal gang La Familia Michoacana was created to oust them and to take back control of the area.

-In recent times the first notable self-defense event occurred on April 15, 2011 when a group of indigenous people in Cherán armed with rocks and fireworks attacked a bus carrying illegal loggers armed with rifles and associated with the Mexican drug cartel La Familia Michoacana.
+In recent times the first notable self-defense event occurred on April 15, 2011, when a group of indigenous people in Cherán armed with rocks and fireworks attacked a bus carrying illegal loggers armed with rifles and associated with the Mexican drug cartel La Familia Michoacana.
 The indigenous people assumed control over the town, expelled the police force and blocked roads leading to oak timber on a nearby mountain.
 The vigilante activity spread to the nearby community of Opopeo.
 They established self-defence groups.
 Mexico has recognized Cherán as an autonomous indigenous community, but criminals continued to murder residents in the forest.

 When power vacuum occurred La Familia Michoacana fell into infighting and disintegrated, its former members created the Knights Templar Cartel.
 At first this new criminal group had the support of civil society, believing their promises of protection from Los Zetas, but soon began to commit the same atrocities committed by La Familia Michoacana and Los Zetas: they began to extort, kidnap, murder and rape civilians, leading to a situation of semi slavery.

 For this reason, on February 24, 2013 Hipólito Mora, Estanislao Beltrán and some land-owners, like a doctor from the community of Tepalcatepec José Manuel Mireles Valverde and Alberto Gutiérrez, took up arms against the Templar Cartel and all criminal groups that wanted to impose dominance in the area, entering a new phase in the war against drug trafficking.

-As civilian open-carry of weapons is restricted in Mexico and military grade weapons are illegal, federal forces could not legally distinguish between armed-civilian convoys and drug-cartel convoys, they started a hard process of regularization of these militias.
+As civilian open-carry of weapons is restricted in Mexico and military-grade weapons are illegal, federal forces could not legally distinguish between armed-civilian convoys and drug-cartel convoys, they started a hard process of regularization of these militias.

-Some defense groups and their members were absorbed into a faction that answers to the Mexican Army (SEDENA) and also registered their weapons; some were issued new legal-weapons by the government.
+Some defense groups and their members were absorbed into a Rural law enforcement-like militia formation that answers to the Mexican Army (SEDENA) and also registered their weapons; some were newly issued legal weapons by the government.

 Other members did not join, arguing fear of disarmament and distrust in the government that left them alone for so long.
 The groups are currently divided into registered (Rurales) and non-registered groups (Autodefensas), some of the last are being persecuted by the authorities for failing to register their heavy weapons.

-This had led to armed clashes between factions, both factions state that they are being betrayed by their former colleagues, or that some member of the opposite faction has ties with the cartels, in an attempt to legitimize their actions.
+This had led to armed clashes between factions, both factions state that they are being betrayed by their former colleagues, or that some members of the opposite faction have ties with the cartels, in an attempt to legitimize their actions.